5s to 13s befriending

 What do we offer?

-Our befrienders offer a listening ear, provide non-judgmental advice when asked, involve their child in fun activities, work to re-engage child and parents and improve self-confidence, encourage families to seek their own solutions to problems they face, and signpost other sources of support in the local area.
+Our befrienders offer a listening ear, provide non-judgmental advice when asked, involve their child in fun activities, work to re-engage the child and their parents and improve self-confidence, encourage families to seek their own solutions to problems they face, and signpost other sources of support in the local area.

-• group activities for children, such as after-school workshops and an annual activity day during summer holidays
+- group activities for children, such as after-school workshops and an annual activity day during summer holidays

-• support for families at meetings with schools and other community agencies.
+- support for families at meetings with schools and other community agencies.

 We often build on the work that other services have put into place, promote their strategies and help to forge relationships between them and families.